Native vs Hybrid Application

 • If you’re going to use the same codebase across multiple platforms

-• If you’re going to build cross-platform application
+• If you’re going to build a cross-platform application

 • If you’re going to develop a web app